 Designing the Application Architecture

-Rather than reinvent the wheel or even starting from scratch, there are a number of Reference Architectures that may be a good place to start.
-There are considerations for security, resilience, availability, and other aspects of the design in each reference architecture.
+Rather than reinvent the wheel or even start from scratch, several Reference Architectures may be a good place to start.
+There are considerations for security, resilience, availability, and other design aspects in each reference architecture.
 Some of these reference architectures also include a deployable solution.

-There are 10 high-level Azure Data Solution Architecture design principles that allow your solution to be more scalable, resilient, and manageable.
+10 high-level Azure Data Solution Architecture design principles allow your solution to be more scalable, resilient, and manageable.
 These are general principles that you can use with any architecture style.
 These principles include;

 - Design for self healing.
 Design your application so it can survive and deal with failures.